perguth/yggdrasil-protected-group/README.md

 sudo nano /etc/yggdrasil/yggdrasil-protected-group.conf
 # and restart the service if changed
 sudo service yggdrasil-protected-group restart

-# Repeat that on all nodes.
+# Repeat the previous steps on all nodes.

 # Add your allowed Yggdrasil peers to:
 sudo nano /etc/yggdrasil-protected-group.conf